Revisiting the $B^{(*)}_s$-Meson Production at the Hadronic Colliders: Calculation Technology

-\end{widetext} where the initial-parton spin and color average and the final-state quantum number summation are all attributed to $|\overline{M}|^2$. $|\overline{M}|^2$ can be calculated by using the conventional way, only one needs to keep the heavy quark mass terms according to the GM-VFN scheme.
-For shortening the text, we do not put $|\overline{M}|^2$ here, whose explicit form can be found in the APPENDIX of Ref.\cite{wubc} by simply changing $m_c$ there to be the present case of $m_s$.
-Next, to accomplish the phase space integration, we adopt two routines RAMBOS \cite{rkw} and VEGAS \cite{gpl}, which together with some reasonable transformations to make them run more effectively can be found in the generators BCVEGPY \cite{bcvegpy1,bcvegpy2,bcvegpy3} and GENXICC \cite{genxicc1,genxicc2}.
+\end{widetext} where $i\neq j$ and $i,j=g,\bar{b}$ for the extrinsic $b$-quark mechanism and $i,j=g,s$ for the extrinsic $s$-quark mechanism and the initial-parton spin and color average and the final-state quantum number summation are all attributed to $|\overline{M}|^2$. $|\overline{M}|^2$ can be calculated by using the conventional squared-amplitude approach, only one needs to keep the heavy quark mass terms according to the GM-VFNS.
+For shortening the text, we do not put $|\overline{M}|^2$ here, whose explicit form can be found in the appendix of Ref.\cite{wubc} by simply changing $m_c$ there to be the present case of $m_s$.
+Next, to accomplish the phase space integration, we adopt two subroutines RAMBOS~\cite{rkw} and VEGAS~\cite{gpl}, which together with some reasonable transformations to make them run more effectively can be found in the generators BCVEGPY~\cite{bcvegpy2} and GENXICC~\cite{genxicc1}.

-GM-VFNS is considered as the most complete framework for pQCD calculations being applicable in all regions of the phase space of hard processes.
-In particular, such scheme is by now standard in global analysis of PDFs to extract the most precise sets of partons to be used for physics predictions at the LHC \cite{cteqlhc}.
-According to GM-VFNS, there is double counting of the gluon-gluon fusion mechanism and the extrinsic $b$-quark mechanism.
-For the gluon-gluon fusion mechanism, in some of its Feynman diagrams, when the intermediate heavy quark line that is next to the incident gluon is nearly on shell and is collinear to the incident gluon, then it will result in a factor of order $\alpha_s$ distribution of a quark in a gluon, like Eq.(\ref{quark}).
-While such factor has already been included in the heavy quark distribution function, so these Feynman diagrams under such particular condition are double counted and must be subtracted.
-More explicitly, we draw Fig.(\ref{graphical}) as an example to graphically illustrate this point, which is similar to the case of hadronic production of heavy quarks \cite{gmvfn1}.
-The symbol $(\times)$ on the internal quark line in the subtraction term means that the heavy quark is on mass-shell and moving longitudinally.
+As has been discussed in the Introduction, to deal with the $B^{(*)}_s$ production through the heavy quark mechanism and the gluon-gluon fusion mechanism simultaneously, one needs to solve the double counting problem.
+This is due to fact that in some of the Feynman diagrams of the gluon-gluon fusion mechanism, when the intermediate heavy quark line that is next to the incident gluon is nearly on shell and is collinear to the incident gluon, then it will result in a factor of order $\alpha_s$ distribution of a quark in a gluon, like Eq.(\ref{quark}).
+More explicitly, we draw Fig.(\ref{graphical}) as an example to graphically illustrate this point.
+In Fig.(\ref{graphical}), the symbol $(\times)$ on the internal quark line in the subtraction term means that the heavy quark is on mass-shell and moving longitudinally.
+The strict GM-VFNS needs a full NLO calculation~\cite{gmvfn1,gmvfn2,gmvfn3,gmvfn4}, which is not available at the present due to its complexity.
+As a try to solve the double counting problem, we adopt the simplified version of GM-VFN to do our analysis, i.e. the Aivazis-Collins-Olness-Tung (ACOT) scheme~\cite{gmvfn1,acot}, in which, only the dominant leading log terms are taken into consideration and are absorbed into the redefinition of the parton distribution functions.